 The first generation was produced from 1996 to 2006.
 The car came in a couple different variations to keep the car interesting and the sales hot.
 The XKR Silverstone used the supercharged version of the XK8 but with silver paint and an improved suspension, transmission, and brakes for better performance.
 The XKR Portfolio was available in convertible only and came with different paint.
 As the car grew into its latter years, the XK8 and XKR soon began to fall by the wayside, as competition surpassed it in terms of both performance and comfort.

 The XK8 is clearly designed by the man behind the Aston Martin DB7 and Vanquish, Ian Callum.
 It resembles the others cars at nearly every angle.
-Despite looking like those cars, the Jaguar is nearly half the cost of the Aston Martins.
+Despite looking like those cars, the Jag is nearly half the cost of the Astons.
 Although a new model was offered in 2007, the new XK8 still shared much of the basic look and switch gear with the first-generation car.

 The XK8 became the XK in 2007.
 Besides being redesigned, the 4.0-liter engine grew to 4.2-liters and made a bit more power.
-In 2010, Jaguar introduced a 5.0-liter engine—available in non-supercharged and supercharged forms—that made much more power.
+In 2010, a 5.0-liter engine was introduced and was available in non-supercharged and supercharged forms—that made much more power.

 Ed Morse Cadillac – Sawgrass